The Doñana case

 The case's tools eventually travelled beyond the case.
 When COVID-19 struck, I recognised in the pandemic the same epistemic predicament Doñana had trained me to see: a world facing radical uncertainty (Kay and King 2020)—what we simply do not know, and cannot describe probabilistically—being managed as if it were calculable risk.
 In a Perspective written amid the crisis (Méndez 2021), I exported two of the program's instruments to the problem of Anthropocene risk (Keys et al. 2019): the adaptive inference protocol (Holling and Allen 2002), repurposed as a learning device for policy under deep uncertainty, and modulating contingency (Méndez et al. 2019), as an epistemic guard against premature assessments of the unexpected.
 To these I added a third, philosophical component, coining the term blue uncertainty: the residue of randomness inherent in the world that even the best blue-sky science may never eliminate from our causal theories and models (based on Mahoney 2000)—an invitation to keep solving the puzzles that threaten social and ecological wellbeing while staying honest about our fallibility.
 Together the three components—philosophical (blue uncertainty), methodological (adaptive inference) and epistemic (modulating contingency)—form an intermediary approach designed to resonate with the prediction-and-control mindset of current policy making, and so ease complexity thinking into it.
 As a spin-off, it closed a loop: what began as a way of understanding one trapped estuary became a stance toward systemic risk at planetary scale.

-9. A cumulative, shared endeavour
+A cumulative, shared endeavour

 The Doñana case also informs the Doñana LTSER Platform within the eLTER Research Infrastructure.
-Two decades of work on the region's governance, institutions and power, supply the long-term, place-based social-ecological knowledge such a platform is meant to steward—complementing its biophysical monitoring, demonstrating a transdisciplinary method, and grounding research in the actors and conflicts that make it policy-relevant.
+Two decades of work on the region's governance, institutions and power supply the long-term, place-based social-ecological knowledge such a platform is meant to steward — complementing its biophysical monitoring, demonstrating a transdisciplinary method, and grounding research in the actors and conflicts that make it policy-relevant.
+None of this stands alone.

 This synthesis is my own high-level reading of a body of work built collaboratively over many years.
-I led the case study throughout, all its iterations were developed with colleagues and rest on the broader Doñana long-term social-ecological research community.
+All the Doñana case's iterations were developed with colleagues and rest on the broader Doñana long-term social-ecological research community.
 Where I have compressed nuance to hold the arc together, the original publications carry the full detail.
-None of this stands alone.
 This work is cumulative and informed by the work of many others (social-ecological scientists, ecological economists, geographers, anthropologists, historians...) who have studied Doñana's dense, complex history and its human-nature interactions—whose scholarship this research draws on and remains indebted to.

 References